Pelvic Congestion Syndrome

 Other symptoms may include fatigue, mood swings, headaches, and abdominal bloating.

 Doctors may suspect pelvic congestion syndrome when women have pelvic pain but a pelvic examination does not detect inflammation or another abnormality.
+For doctors to diagnose pelvic congestion syndrome, pain must have been present for more than 6 months and the ovaries must be tender when they are examined.

 If the pain is troublesome and the cause has not been identified, laparoscopy is done.
 In this procedure, doctors make a small incision just below the navel and insert a viewing tube to directly view the structures of the pelvis.